Shruti-Mahato/SRAM/README.md

 | Fig.7: Circuit diagram of Row Decoder |

-> #### To view the schematic for row decoder, click [here](Images/Schematic_row_decoder.png)
+> #### To view the schematic for row decoder, click [here](https://github.com/Shruti-Mahato/SRAM/blob/main/Images/Schematic_row_decoder.png)

 ### 4. Sense Amplifier
 - The sense amplifier is used to sense the voltage difference between the bitlines and amplify it to drive the digital circuits.
 There are different types of sense amplifiers which is used in the SRAM design depending upon the application.
-In this project, a differential based sense amplifier is implemented as shown in figure 8.
+In this project, a differential based sense amplifier is implemented as shown in Figure 8.
 - Initially, during the precharge, the node voltage for BL and BLB is charged upto vdd, which is a input to the M2 and M3 transistor.
 Constant current (I) is provided to the M0, which is in saturation region and it behaves like a current mirror circuit.
 So, the same current will flow from M1.
 Similary we can see that M4 also acts as current mirror circuit.
 So, the same current will flow from M5.
 Therefore, we can say that the M1 current is equally divided into two paths beacause of the circuit symmetricity.
 - Now, During the read operation if there is a small voltage difference between the bitlines ‘BL’ and ‘BLB’.
 Then, the Vgs for M2 or M3 will be effected which will leads to change in current flowing through that transistor (M2/M3).
 As M4 and M5 are in series with M2/M3 So the overall current will get affected on that path.
 Now to maintain the KCL, the sum of current from both the paths i.e., M2,M4 and M3,M5 should be equal to the current of M1.
 So, this extra I will either charging the node C of I0, or discharging the C depending upon the read value.
 - Now, this small voltage difference is amplified by the sense amplifier and the buffer converts the output to rail-to-rail voltage levels (vdd to 0).
 The gain of the amplifier and the threshold of the buffer is designed very carefully to achieve this function.